zupta/slate/source/includes/_track.md

 delivery_type | character | either FORWARD / RVP
-cod_amount| float field | COD value to be collected from customer, float field drop_address| character (500 chars) | drop address of the shipment additional | object | optional field which can have additional information related to items like description, images for return management solution (easier for end customer to select which product to return)
+cod_amount| float field | COD value to be collected from customer, float field drop_address| character (500 chars) | drop address of the shipment additional | object | optional field which can have additional information related to items like sku, description, quantity, image, price and return_days for return management solution (easier for end customer to select which product to return) additional --> items --> return_days | integer | number of days allowed for a product to be accepted as return

 ####additional (optional): extra information about shipment used to power tracking page:
 Parameter | Type | Description